Auspicus/ledger-rs/README.md

     - 128 gigabyte working set should cope
     - assuming ~4 billion transactions, ~1 billion accounts
   - This working set requirement can be almost entirely eliminated using a database but will slow down transaction processing.
 LRU cache (Redis?) could be a consideration to balance fast in-memory lookups with slower database transactions.
 - To better describe invariance in the program it would be good to parse each transaction as it's own data type with associated fields.
 I couldn't figure out how to quickly do this with `serde` though I'm sure there's a way.
 Basically, `Transaction` should become `Dispute(associated_data)`.
 This would mean that we no longer need `Dispute.amount = None` and `Deposit.amount = Some(4)`.
 Rather no `Dispute` would ever contain an `amount` and all `Deposit` will always contain an `amount`.
-This is more accurate to the expected invariance.
+This is more accurate to the expected invariance and makes better use of the detailed Rust type system.

 # Profiling on MacOS using Instruments.app